b-b-blueberry/RaisedGardenBeds/author-guide.md

 </td>
 <td>

-A list of json objects containing `Object` & `Count` fields that define the items required in this object's crafting recipe.
+A nested list of entries containing `Object` & `Count` fields that define the items required in this object's crafting recipe.

 </td>
 </tr>